204 731 foreign citizens in Norway

 - Table 4 Foreigen citizens, by sex, marital status and citizenship.
 1 January 2004

 - Table 5 Foreigen citizens, by citizenship and county.
 1 January 2004

-The statistics is publised with Population by age, sex, marital status and citizenship.
+The statistics is publised with Population.